How I doubled conversion and take rate on microloans

 Putting the insight to work

-We assumed that showing users quick offers matched to their task would raise application CR — because they wouldn't have to “translate” their situation into loan parameters.
-Instead of an A/B test, we went straight to the target segment to gauge interest.
+I assumed that showing users quick offers matched to their task would raise application CR — because they wouldn't have to “translate” their situation into loan parameters.
+Instead of an A/B test, I went straight to the target segment to gauge interest.

 Lands on the page